albatrossflavour/puppet_os_patching/README.md

 #### Why?

-By having a reboot mode set by the task parameter, it is possible to set the behaviour for all nodes in a patching run (I do 100's at once).
-Having the override functionality provided by the fact, you can allow individual nodes included in the patching run excluded from the reboot behaviour.
+By having a reboot mode set by the task parameter, it is possible to set the behavior for all nodes in a patching run (I do 100's at once).
+Having the override functionality provided by the fact, you can allow individual nodes included in the patching run excluded from the reboot behavior.
 Maybe there are a couple of nodes you know you need to patch but you can't reboot them immediately, you can set their reboot_override fact to "never" and handle the reboot manually at another time.

 ### Task output